riya09d/Udacity/README.md

 # UDACITY - NANODEGREE PROJECT
 ## Use a Pre-trained Image Classifier to Identify Dog Breeds

-To address the requirements for your project on identifying dog breeds using a pre-trained image classifier, you’ll need to ensure that several criteria are met.
-Below is a structured approach to fulfill each requirement, including code examples and explanations.

 ### Project Overview

 **Objective**: Use a pre-trained image classifier to identify dog breeds and time the code execution.
 Handle command-line arguments for input directories, model architectures, and dog breed files.